krpgilly/py-automation-scripts/Tesco-vs-Lidl-scraper/README.md

 ### Fallback Selectors for Resilience

 Web scraping is fragile.
-One HTML layout change on Tesco's site and your XPath selector stops working.
-So instead of betting everything on a single selector, each scraper tries multiple ones in order:
+A tiny change in the website layout can break a selector.
+To make the scraper more reliable, each scraper tries a few possible selectors instead of relying on just one.

 ```python
 price_selectors = [